lundjordan/release-census/how-tos/day1.md

 Partner repacks refer to 3rd party customized branded versions of Firefox that Mozilla is taking care of for some of its clients.
 With some exceptions, most of the partner reconfigs lie under private repositories.
 Mostly, the partner repacks don't need too much of RelEng interference as all bits are held under private git repos and are directly handled by the partnering companies

-5. *Is there acalendar-based release scheduled for Thunderbird as for Firefox?*
+5. *Is there calendar-based release scheduled for Thunderbird as for Firefox?*

 No. It's irregular.
 Conversations happen on #tbdrivers and TB mailing list and they trigger their release in Ship-it.